Course Requirements

 First Year MFA Exhibition Requirements:

-The First Year MFA Exhibition is a student-generated exhibition in January.
-It is led and organized by two student representatives who are elected by Art Department graduate students in the fall.
+The First Year MFA Exhibition is a student-generated exhibition, typically occurring in February.
+It is led and organized by two student representatives who are elected by Department of Art graduate students in the fall.
 The exhibition is intended to allow for experimentation, collaboration and/or offer a space to showcase work from the first semester.

 Second Year MFA Exhibition Requirements:

-The Second Year MFA Exhibition is a student-generated exhibition in September.
-It is led and organized by two student representatives who are elected by Art Department graduate students in spring.
+The Second Year MFA Exhibition is a student-generated exhibition, typically occurring in August.
+It is led and organized by two student representatives who are elected by Department of Art graduate students in spring.
 The Exhibition is intended to allow for experimentation, to showcase new work from the summer, and to aid in the Review and Thesis Committee selection process which concludes at the end of September.

 Third Year MFA Thesis Exhibition Requirements: